 WHY YOU SHOULD TRUST THOMPSONS SOLICITORS WITH YOUR ASBESTOS-RELATED DISEASE CLAIM

-Thompsons Solicitors brought about the first ever successful case for asbestos-related disease compensation in the UK in the House of Lords in 1972 and is established as the leading firm of asbestos litigation solicitors.
+Thompsons Solicitors is established as one of the leading firms of asbestos litigation solicitors.
+We brought about the first-ever successful case for asbestos-related disease compensation in the UK in the House of Lords in 1972.

-There are several different types of asbestos-related disease.
-Thompsons Solicitors specialise in the full range of asbestos disease compensation claims including pleural thickening claims, mesothelioma claims, lung cancer claims and asbestosis claims.
+There are several different types of asbestos-related diseases, such as pleural thickening, asbestosis, lung cancer and mesothelioma.
+Thompsons Solicitors specialise in the full range of asbestos claims.

 11 FREQUENTLY ASKED QUESTIONS ABOUT ASBESTOS DISEASE CLAIMS

 1. What is asbestos?

 Asbestos is a natural fibre that was widely used in construction and other industries until it was banned in the 1990s due to its links with serious illnesses, including cancer.

 It was mainly used as insulation and to protect buildings from fire.
 It’s often found around pipes and boilers, but also in homes, workplaces, schools, hospitals and public places.

 2. What is an asbestos compensation claim?

 An asbestos claim is a legal process taken by someone who has developed an asbestos-related condition as a result of being exposed to asbestos.
 The claim aims to secure financial compensation from those responsible – often an employer, past or present, who allowed the asbestos exposure to take place.
 Typically, their insurers will pay out the asbestos compensation awarded.